WilliamY97/LearningJournal/WebDev-Rails/SavingData.md

 ```

 Putting this under the index.html.erb file under the views/messages to make the design and display of the message index route.

+This file is known as a **web template**.
+Web templates are HTML files that contain variables and control flow statements.
+We use them to display data from the database.